GerritForge/events-gcloud-pubsub/src/main/resources/Documentation/user-stream-event-subscriptions.md

 under `/supplements/push-proxy`.
 Build the container and push it to the GCR repository in the same GCP project used for PubSub.

+In case custom CA-certificates for TLS verification are required, the default `/etc/ssl/certs/ca-certificates.crt` can be overwritten during image build.

 Create a CloudRun Service:

 1) Select the container image described above.